 - Access the Westfjords (which are more remote, with fewer tourist crowds)

 - Or travel during the winter months, November through March…

 Then, yes!
 You will definitely want to rent a 4WD for your trip to Iceland.
 Beyond giving you the ability to access some of Iceland’s more remote areas and rougher landscapes, as well as giving you greater peace of mind when travelling through Iceland’s more unpredictable winter weather, travelling in a 4WD is just more comfortable.
 You’ll often find that 4WD vehicles provide a smoother ride, more interior room, and even more luxurious amenities (like heated seats, which are simply amazing during those chilly Icelandic falls, winters, and springs).

-Can I rent a 4WD vehicle in Iceland?
+How can I rent a 4WD vehicle in Iceland?

 Most visitors to Iceland are entirely qualified to rent a 4WD vehicle during their trip.
 There are only a few key requirements.

 In order to rent a 4x4 vehicle with Lava Car Rental, you’ll need to be 20 years of age or older.
-If you want to rent a 4x4 camper van, such as the VW Transporter Camper Van, you’ll need to be 21 years of age or older.
+If you want to rent a 4x4 camper van, such as the VW Transporter Camper Van, you’ll also need to be 20 years of age or older.
 Additionally, you'll just need to have a Latin-alphabet driver's license (or an English translation of a non-Latin alphabet driver’s license) and a credit or debit card to put on file.

 Just note: this is only the case at Lava Car Rental.
 At most other rental car providers around Iceland, you’ll find that they have strict policies on only renting to drivers who’ve had their driver’s license for at least a year and that they only rent 4x4 vehicles and camper vans to those aged over 21 or older, or even 23 or older.